Minenhle-Ngubane/Minenhle-Ngubane/README.md

 - 🔭 I’m currently working on my blog
 - 🌱 I’m currently learning React and Gatsby
-- 👨🏾‍🏫 I'm a coding tutor for beginners
-- 🎹 I'm a hobby pianist (😎I think Jazz music is awesome✔)
 - 🌍 How to reach me: www.minenhlengubane.com

 > "Think twice, code once."